albcristi/calendario/README.md

   }
 ```

+#### Notice
+It is your duty to handle a logic for when the add shall not be made.
+We are not handling cases when events overlap (in our example you can see overlapping events)
+, it is at your latitude to handle such cases and assure data integrity.
+We also put a random id when calling your add function, pay attention to this aspect as it
+can generate problems in some cases.

 ### Deleting an event or `[deleteEvent]="this.myDeleteEvent"`

 The logic is similar to the one used for the add event.
 As a first parameter we need the event that will be deleted, and in case you need some other parameters